Mobile app design

 My role

 I was the primary point person for our product design standards & guidelines, ensuring consistency, scalability, and modernity of elements and patterns.
-I was responsible to update and document our new style guide, determining the appropriate use of patterns, as well as, when to evolve them or leave them behind entirely.
+I was responsible for updating and documenting our new style guide, determining the appropriate use of patterns, and when to evolve them or leave them behind entirely.

 The process in a UX team of one

-• Users need a bunch of information before making their decision.
-The current interface was delivering a poor experience when trying to give users all the information they need
+• Users require a lot of information before making their decision.
+The current interface needed a satisfactory experience for users to access all the necessary information.

-• The outdated design made the company look less reliable
+• The outdated design was making the company appear less reliable.

-I also wanted to discover what other companies were doing, so I started a competitor analysis to identify potential ideas to make the Airport Rentals app ready to fight at the same level of other big car hire companies.
+In addition, I wanted to explore what other companies were doing, so I conducted a competitor analysis to identify potential ideas that would help the Airport Rentals app compete at the same level as other major car hire companies.

 Booking.com, Kayak, Easycars, Momondo, Rentalcars.com